Felecort/Pixelizator/README.md

 # PythonArt
-This program allows you to quickly and conveniently convert images and videos to pixel art with the ability to choose the size of the pixelation
+This program allows you to quickly and conveniently convert images and videos to pixel art with the ability to select the pixelation size, and save them.